Jonathan Rees: 2011 News of the World scandal

 After the collapse of the Old Bailey trial in March 2011 it was revealed that Rees had earned £150,000 a year from the News of the World for supplying illegally obtained information about people in the public eye.

 After Rees completed his prison sentence for perverting the course of justice, he was hired again by the News of the World, at the time edited by Andy Coulson.
 Rees worked regularly on behalf of the Daily Mirror and the Sunday Mirror, as well as the News of the World, investigating the bank accounts of the royal family, and obtaining information on other public figures.
 He had a network of contacts with corrupt police officers, who obtained confidential records for him.
 He was routinely able to obtain confidential data from bank accounts, telephone records, car registration details and computers.
 He was also alleged to have commissioned burglaries on behalf of journalists.

 In June 2011 The Guardian newspaper, calling for a public inquiry into the News of the World phone-hacking scandal, focused its criticism of the parent company News Corporation's handling of accusations of criminality within the organisation on the newspaper's use of Rees's investigative services.
 Rees's activities were described as a "devastating pattern of illegal behaviour", and far exceeding those of any of the other investigators commissioned by News Corporation who used illicit means to target prominent figures.
 They included unauthorised access to computer data and bank accounts, corruption of police officers and alleged commissioning of burglaries.
 The Guardian queried why the Metropolitan Police had chosen to exclude a very large quantity of Rees material from investigation by its Operation Weeting inquiry into phone hacking.

 Following in excess of three years on bail, Rees and others were told all charges related to Operation Kalmyk and Operation Tuleta would be "no further actioned".
 This, in turn, focused attention on the credibility of Ian Hurst (Martin Ingram).
 The Guardian had published extensively on Rees's involvement with corrupt police officers and the procurement of confidential information for what Guardian journalist Nick Davies described as Rees's one "golden source" of income in particular, commissions from the News of the World.
 Davies has reported at length on what he described as the "empire of corruption" that Rees and Sid Fillery built in the years following Daniel Morgan's murder, after Fillery replaced Morgan as Rees's partner.

+Rees is played by Andrew Whipp in the 2025 ITV drama about the hacking scandal, The Hack.